Who We Are

 Claire James, Secretary

 Claire has been active with CCC since 2008.
-Having previously worked in various charities in policy and project management roles, she has just taken on a part time role in the office as Campaigns Coordinator.
-Outside the office, she is most likely to be found tweeting about global issues on behalf of the campaign while explaining to her five-year-old son why he can't carry his baby brother round the house.
+Having previously worked in various charities in policy and project management roles, she now works in the office as Campaigns Coordinator.

 John Stewart has been an environmental campaigner for over 30 years.
 He was centrally involved in the campaigns against road building in the 1980s and 1990s.
 He is a past chair of the Campaign against Climate Change.
 He currently chairs AirportWatch and the UK Noise Association.

 Rebecca is an accountant and an environmental and human rights campaigner, and is treasurer and financial adviser to several organisations.

 Pete is active in Biofuelwatch and Latin American solidarity groups, linking campaigns to ensure that climate campaigning reflects the reality of those on the frontline of climate impacts and energy exploitation in the Global South.